jokim/ai-adventurer/README.md

 # AI adventurer

-Supposed to be an AI storyteller, where you give input through a terminal (CLI) GUI to an AI Natural Language Processing (NLP) model, to get the story going.
+A tiny CLI story helper game, making use of AI (NLP) prompts to generate next events in a story you and the AI create.

-This is written to get an understanding of NLP, so don't expect too much.
+Don't expect much, as this is written most for me to get an understanding of AI.

-I tested a local AI model, but since a simple laptop can't do much, I also tested various online AI services, like OpenAI and Googles Gemini.
+The game is set up to talk with OpenAI (GPT4o) and Googles Gemini.
+You need API keys to make use of it.
+I also tested local AI models, but the model is not included.
+Go see HuggingFace or Keras for that.

 ## Setup